wendux/fly/README.md

 fly.interceptors.request.use(function (request) {
     //if csrfToken does not exist, we need to request a csrfToken first if(!csrfToken) {
-      return this.await(
+         // locking the current instance, let the incomming request task enter a
+         // queue before they enter the request interceptors. fly.lock();
          //Using  another fly instance to request csrfToken.
          //If use the same fly instance, there may lead a infinite loop:
          //(The request will go to the interceptor first, and then
          //enter the interceptor again when launching the new request
          //in the interceptor....)
-          tokenFly.get("/token").then((d)=>{
+         return tokenFly.get("/token").then((d)=>{
             request.headers["csrfToken"]=csrfToken=d.data.data.token;
-            return request
+            fly.unlock() // unlock the current instance, flush the request queue.
+            //only return the origin `request` object can make the http request continue.
+            // otherwise, the return data will be teated as "response" data. return request
           })
-        )

     }else {
         request.headers["csrfToken"]= csrfToken;
         //This line can be omitted.